 Library of Congress Classification (1967-present)Neither the peculiarities of Columbia Classification nor the evident desire to arrange books in a different order from the classification accounts for the radical step taken in 1967, to abandon further Columbia Classification cataloging and use the Library of Congress's system instead.

 The attraction of LC was the savings in cataloging costs.
 Libraries using LC do not merely use the Library of Congress's classification but their actual cataloging-- that is, a particular book has the same call number in all libraries using LC.
 What makes this possible is computer networking.
 New books arriving at Columbia today are checked first at a terminal against databases maintained by RLIN (Research Libraries Group) and OCLC, listing books cataloged by libraries across the country.
-If the book is already cataloged, the call number and entries for the catalog are usually just copied.
+If the book is already cataloged, the call number and entries for the catalog are usually just copied, the process called "cataloging with copy".
 Only if the book is not found will Columbia do "original cataloging", the more laborious process of analyzing the book so that it can be assigned a call number and catalog entries.
 Up to 1967, under Columbia Classification, all books had to go through original cataloging.

 It is sometimes rationalized that LC has finer subject divisions and is therefore more suitable for a university library.
 Actually that is not the case.
 The reason the LC classification tables fill a small bookcase, compared to Dewey Decimal Classification's three volumes, is that LC tends to be an "enumerative" system, meaning that nearly all possible call numbers must be listed one by one, with their meaning.
 Dewey, by contrast, makes extensive use of standard tables.
 The fineness of divisions is about equal in both.
 Most DDC libraries restrict use of the tables to keep call numbers short (most are of course small public libraries where that is entirely appropriate), but at a length similar to LC call numbers, the subject divisions would be about as fine.
 Both classifications are a bit poor on any topic not popular in the USA a hundred years ago-- consider the length of call numbers in either classification for Russian Literature or for television.